 Merkel had considered not running, after her Christian Democratic Union (CDU) did poorly in earlier polls -- but picked up steam during 2017, and was encouraged to run again.
 However, the unstable global political environment was reflected in the election, since Merkel's conservative bloc only won 33.2% of the vote, the party's worst showing since 1949.
 The rival center-Left Social Democratic Party (SPD) also did poorly, obtaining only 20.8% of the vote.

-There was a surge of support on both the hard Left and the hard Right, notably with the anti-immigration Alternative for Germany (AfD) winning 13.1% -- bringing a hard-Right party into parliament for the first time in more than half a century.
+There was a surge of support on both the hard Left and the hard Right, notably with the anti-immigration Alternative for Germany (AfD) winning 13.1% -- bringing a hard-Right party into the Bundestag, the parliament for the first time in more than half a century.
 Merkel had previously led with support from the SPD, but SPD leaders announced they are now in opposition.
-Without the SPD, Merkel's only apparent path to a majority in parliament is a three-way tie-up with the liberal Free Democrats (FDP) and the Greens -- known as a "Jamaica" coalition, because the black, yellow and green colors of the three parties match the Jamaican flag.
+Without the SPD, Merkel's only apparent path to a majority in the Bundestag is a three-way tie-up with the liberal Free Democrats (FDP) and the Greens -- known as a "Jamaica" coalition, because the black, yellow and green colors of the three parties match the Jamaican flag.

 Germany is coping with the arrival of large numbers of refugees and other new migrants; with Russian hostility; and strains on the European Union from the British decision to leave the EU in 2016.
 The AfD has risen in influence from the tensions.
 The party was established in 2013 by a group of Euroskeptic academics, surging in popularity following Merkel's 2015 decision to open German borders to over 1 million migrants, most of them fleeing war in the Middle East.
 The other parties elected to the Bundestag all refuse to work with the AfD, which says it will press for Merkel to be "severely punished" for opening the door to refugees and migrants.

-* In other elections, as reported by REUTERS, on 25 September the Kurds of northern Iraq voted on a referendum for Kurdish independence, with 93% of the vote going YES.
+* In other elections, as reported by REUTERS.com, on 25 September the Kurds of northern Iraq voted on a referendum for Kurdish independence, with 93% of the vote going YES.
 More than 3.3 million people, or 72%, of eligible voters turned out for the vote.

 Reaction from the Iraqi government in Baghdad was highly negative, with the government demanding that foreign governments close their diplomatic missions in the Kurdish capital, Erbil.
 Foreign airline flights to Kurdish airports were suspended on the order of the Iraqi civil aviation authority.
 A delegation from Iraq's armed forces went to neighboring Iran to coordinate a military response.
 The Turkish government, which fears the influence of an independent Kurdish state on Turkey's own Kurds, has threatened sanctions, though nothing has happened so far.
 The United States and major European countries also strongly opposed the referendum, which they described as destabilizing at a time when all sides are still fighting against Islamic State militants.